KEY STAGE 3 CURRICULUM

 Students embark on a study of health and medicine in Britain for their thematic study: developments in health and medicine will be traced over a period of more than 1000 years.
 The wider world depth study is Germany 1890-1945: this study takes Germany through three very different periods in history – monarchy, democracy, and dictatorship.

-Next, students will study the reign of King Edward I for their British depth study, along with a study of a historic site linked to Edward’s reign.
+Next, students will study Elizabethan England for their British Depth study, along with a study of a historic site linked to the reign of Elizabeth.
 Finally, students will study international relations in the period between the two World Wars.
 This includes efforts to keep peace throughout the world and the eventual build-up of tension and outbreak of the Second World War.

 The assessment for GCSE History takes place in two examinations at the end of Year 11.
 Different historical skills are tested in each paper.
 Each paper is worth 50% of the GCSE.